Increase 3 times your chances of landing an offer Register ×

 We include some tips on this kind of “one way” fit interview in section six here.

-To address this problem, the MyConsultingCoach team has developed a new, proprietary approach to case cracking that replicates how top management consultants approach actual engagements.
+To address this problem, the MyConsultingCoach team has synthesized a new approach to case cracking that replicates how top management consultants approach actual engagements.

 MyConsultingCoach’s Problem Driven Structure approach is a universal problem solving method that can be applied to any business problem, irrespective of its nature.

-As opposed to just selecting a generic framework for each case, the Problem Driven Structure approach works by generating a bespoke structure for each individual question and is a simplified version of the roadmap McKinsey consultants use when working on engagements.
+As opposed to just selecting a generic framework for each case interview, the Problem Driven Structure approach works by generating a bespoke structure for each individual question and is a simplified version of the roadmap McKinsey consultants use when working on engagements.

 The canonical seven steps from McKinsey on real projects are simplified to four for case interview questions, as the analysis required for a six-month engagement is somewhat less than that needed for a 45-minute case study.
-However, the underlying flow is the same.
+However, the underlying flow is the same (see the method in action in the video below)

 Identifying the problem means properly understanding the prompt/question you are given, so you get to the actual point of the case.